Find Affordable College Courses

 West Lafayette, IN

-Purdue University - Main Campus did quite well in this year’s ranking of the best places for materials engineering students to get a bachelor’s degree.
-It came in at #9 on the list.
+Purdue University - Main Campus ranked #9 on this year’s Best Materials Engineering Bachelor’s Degree Schools list.
 Purdue is a fairly large public school located in the small city of West Lafayette.

 While working on their Bachelor's Degree, materials engineering majors at Purdue accumulate an average of around $17,739 in student debt.

-Michigan Technological University did quite well in this year’s ranking of the best places for materials engineering students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the remote town of Houghton, Michigan Tech is a public college with a medium-sized student population.
+Michigan Technological University ranked #10 on this year’s Best Materials Engineering Bachelor’s Degree Schools list.
+Located in the town of Houghton, Michigan Tech is a public school with a medium-sized student population.

 Materials Engineering by Region